gmariotti/intro-big-data/02_n-gram-count/README.md

 N-Gram Count exercise using Hadoop and Kotlin, explained in [this blog post](http://thegmariottiblog.blogspot.com/2017/02/combiners-counters-and-properties-in.html)

-The goal of this exercise is to count n-words at a time, with n coming from the terminal, filtering out n-grams that start with a user defined keyword, counting how many words have been removed.
+The goal of this exercise is tuple count n-words at a time, with n coming from the terminal, filtering out n-grams that start with a user defined keyword, counting how many words have been removed.